jtremblay/Microbiomics/README.md

 ![Figure 9](./images/Rplot08.png)
 *Figure 9*

-Okay that's all good for getting a global overview of the taxa profiles at stake.
+That's all good for getting a global overview of the taxa profiles at stake.
-Now let's extract the taxa that are significantly differentially abundant between conditions.
+Now let's extract the taxa that are significantly differentially abundant between conditions, by doing pairwaise anovas for each taxon.
 ```
 anova_df = findDifferentialTaxaByAnova(
   mapping_file=mapping_file,                         mapping=NULL,                       taxonomy_file=taxonomy_file,